midnightchronicles/midnight_redeem/README.md

 ensure midnight_redeem

 ## Player Command
-/redeemcode
+/redeemcode (changeable in config)
-Prompts the player to input their redeem code.
+Prompts the player to input their redeem code. (changeable in config)

 ## Admin Command
 /genredeem